 - Rough idle

-When we upgrade the exhaust system, it’s usually to a bigger diameter pipe which releases a few more HP and gives of a deeper exhaust note.
-In many cases, a muffler is deleted and replaced with a smaller free-flow version to allow exhaust gases to escape easier.
+When we upgrade the exhaust system, it’s usually to a bigger diameter pipe which releases a few more HP and gives a deeper exhaust note.
+In many cases, a muffler is deleted and replaced with a smaller free-flow version to allow exhaust gases to escape more easily.

 You need to do a visible inspection of the drain hole on the mufflers.
 If the muffler was installed incorrectly with the drain hole facing upwards it could result in water being blown out.

 If you’ve managed to do some of the suggested inspections and your findings are still inconclusive, then rather take the Jeep for a pressure test.
 There is only so much Intel you can gather from a visual inspection.